Architecture

 Log4j Core is the reference implementation of Log4j API and composed of several components.
 In this section we will try to explain major pillars its architecture stands on.
 An overview these major classes can be depicted as follows:

-At a really high level,
+At a high level,

 -